hitokiri-mata/katacoda-courses/kubernetes-containers/go/step6-run-on-k8s.md

-Up to now we have just been concentrating on Go and putting you applications in containers.
+Up until now, we have only, been concentrating on Go and putting your applications in containers.
 This Katacoda instance also is a running Kubernetes cluster.

 `kubectl get componentstatus`{{execute}}

 ## Install Registry

-We need a registry where Kubernetes can pull the restafarian container so first install the registry on Kubernetes.
+We need a registry where Kubernetes can pull the restafarian container, so first install the registry on Kubernetes.

 Add the chart repository for the Helm chart to be installed.